microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The editing operations offered by SharedTree, even for unschematized data, need not be the ones prescribed by the model.
 Instead, we see value in offering two sets of higher-level operations: one for fixed-sized fields and one for dynamically-sized fields.
-The impact of this is two-fold:

-- It makes the editing API more expressive and more familiar.
+This allows the editing API to be more specialized for each kind of field, which in turn allows the API to be more expressive and more familiar.

+### Merge Semantics

-- It allows the merge resolution logic to exclude the possibility of having to merge operations from both sets within a single field (outside of schema migration scenarios).
+The merge resolution logic can now exclude the possibility of having to merge operations from both sets within a single field (outside of schema migration scenarios).

+Since the merge resolution logic is specialized to each field kind, merge resolution logic becomes extensible: we can introduce new kind of fields with associated merge logic.
+This allows us to support new kinds of fields in the future, but more importantly it means that we can migrate from a less desirable set of merge semantics to a more desirable one.
+This dramatically reduces the negative impact of starting out is suboptimal the merge semantics.

 ### Changeset Format